2. *DAV access to EGroupware

 The access addresses look like this:

-When using these addresses and by querying the login credentials, the corresponding personal data is determined.
-This means that you do not have to add a user to the path.
+When using these addresses and by querying the access data, the associated personal data is determined.
+It is therefore not necessary to add a user to the path.

 For the integration of the file area on a client (for example, as a drive), it is recommended that you use the address